wspi/bell.js/README.md

 5. **cleaner**

-   Check the last time of a metric hitting node-bell every time interval, if the age exceeds the threshold, clean it.
+   Check the last time of a metric hitting node-bell every certain time interval, if the age exceeds the threshold, clean it.

 Inside